Accelerated Bachelor’s to MAcc

 - Shan Yan, PhD, Michigan State University

-Stetson juniors with a minimum 3.0 GPA and one or two general elective credits remaining are eligible to apply.
-Complete the Interest Form to begin the process.
+Stetson juniors with a minimum 3.0 GPA and at least one or two general elective credits remaining, of any undergraduate major.

 Visit Stetson